Wildanimal-1/ZipMyProject/deployment/README.md

 sudo -u postgres psql

 # Create database and user
-CREATE DATABASE projectnest;
+CREATE DATABASE ZipMyProject;
-CREATE USER projectnest_user WITH PASSWORD 'your_very_secure_password_here';
+CREATE USER ZipMyProject_user WITH PASSWORD 'your_very_secure_password_here';
-GRANT ALL PRIVILEGES ON DATABASE projectnest TO projectnest_user;
+GRANT ALL PRIVILEGES ON DATABASE ZipMyProject TO ZipMyProject_user;
 \q

 # Configure PostgreSQL for remote connections (if needed)